“A place where there isn’t any trouble. Do you suppose there is such a place, Toto? There must be…”

 - Learning how to build a personal support system – positive people produce positive results

-- Working with the treatment team to create a strategy that works – everyone’s treatment needs are unique
+- Working with the treatment team to create a strategy that works – everyone’s alcohol detoxification and rehabilitation treatment needs are unique

 - Putting into practice the lessons learned in recovery – applying what has been learned in recovery to the “real world”

 - Giving back – for many alcoholics in recovery, the message did not fully “click” until they began to be of service by carrying the message of sobriety and recovery to other still-suffering alcoholics.